 - Both alcohol and coffee consumption showed a reduced chance of fertilization.

-- Men who ate red meat had lowered had lower implantation and pregnancy rates.
+- Men who ate red meat had lowered implantation and pregnancy rates.

 - Men who were on a weight loss diet had lowered implantation and pregnancy rates.